HamSCI/hamsci_LSTID_detection/README.md

-# lstid_detection_hamSpots
+# hamsci_LSTID_detection
-Code for automatically detecting LSTIDs from ham radio spot data
+Code for automatically detecting LSTIDs from ham radio spot data.

 Developed by the HamSCI NASA SWO2R Team with major contributions by:
 * Nathaniel Frissell W2NAF